socialismconference/songbook.github.io/songs/connolly-was-there.md

 Now William Martin Murphy and his Dublin Millionaires
 Tried bribery, corruption, hypocrisy and prayers
-To spite the Transport Union their scats they did enlist
+To spite the Transport Union their scabs they did enlist
 But all their graft was shattered by a scarlet iron fist

 > Chorus